Delafe History, Family Crest & Coats of Arms

-The region of ancient France known as Auvergne is where the name Delafe was born.
+The region of ancient France known as Auvergne, is where the name Delafe was born.
 Delafe was a name for someone who lived near a grove of beech trees.
-It is associated with the Auvergne region of France, on the Massíf Central in the south and center of the country.
+It is associated with the Auvergne region of France, on the Massíf Central, which is located in south-central France.

 Early Origins of the Delafe family

-The surname Delafe was first found in Auvergne, a historic province in south central France.
+The surname Delafe was first found in Auvergne, a historic province located in south-central France.

 Early History of the Delafe family

 This web page shows only a small excerpt of our Delafe research.
 Another 454 words (32 lines of text) covering the years 1145, 1220, 1360, 1309, 1393, 1400, 1500, 1669, 1764, 1757, 1806, 1814, 1700, 1709, 1674 and 1731 are included under the topic Early Delafe History in all our PDF Extended History products and printed products wherever possible.

 The many different spellings of French surnames can be partially explained by the use of local dialects and by the influence of other languages during the early development of the French language.
 As a result of these linguistic and cultural influences, the name Delafe is distinguished by a number of regional variations.
 The many spelling variations of the name include Fay, Fait, Fais, Faie, Faite, Faies, Fez, Fée, Faye, De Fay, De Fait, De Fais, De Faie, De Faies, De Fez, De Fée, De Fé, Fé, De Faye and many more.